 The unknown ability

-What is a possible power that Vandal Savage has is his ability to dimensionally travel to different earths.
-It’s unclear if Savage was able to do this through means of a certain item or by individually means.
-However the full extant of this power isn’t clear or if Vandal Savage displays any other powers that he’s unwillingly to perform due to the fact that his trust for areas that are outside of his understanding capabilities within the fields of dimensional and time traveling.
+What is a possible power that Vandal Savage has is his ability to dimensionally travel to different Earths.
+It’s unclear if Savage was able to do this through means of a certain item or by individual means.
+However the full extant of this power isn’t clear or if Vandal Savage displays any other powers that he’s unwilling to perform due to the fact that he mistrusts areas that are outside of his understanding like the fields of dimensional and time traveling.

 The personality of a gentleman